-- 8.1 Diagnosis of Failures - 8.2 Diagnosis of Electrical Failure
+- 9.1 Diagnosis of failures - 9.2 Diagnosis of electrical failures

-8.1 Diagnosis of Failures
+9.1 Diagnosis of errors

-Prior to any repair work on the machine or drives, the machine must be secured against unintentional start-up.
-Put the machine in its Safety-off position.
+Prior to any repair works on the machine or its drives, the machine must be secured against unintentional switch-on.
+Put the machine to its Safety off position.

-Failure Possible Reasons for the Failure Corrective Actions Unusual Vibrations Uneven or loose surface being ground Verify suitability of substrate being ground.
-Loose or damaged tooling Inspect tooling to make sure that all connecting hardware is tight and tool is firmly seated to holder.
-Unusual Noise Uneven or loose surface being ground Verify suitability of substrate being ground.
-Loose or damaged tooling Inspect tooling to make sure that all connecting hardware is tight and tool is firmly seated to holder.
-Shroud is dragging on the floor Adjust shroud and tighten to no more than 1/4 inch above floor Reduced performance or no performance Diamond tooling is worn or damaged Inspect diamond tooling for remaining abrasive.
-If depleted, replace with new tooling.

-Failure Possible Reasons for the Failure Corrective Actions Dust being produced Shroud is out of adjustment Adjust shroud and tighten to no more than 2 mm above floor.
-Dust hose is clogged Inspect dust hose and ports for debris that may be clogging hose.
-Dust collector malfunction Verify dust collector is operating properly
+Failure Possible Reasons for Failure Failure Corrective Actions Unusual Vibrations Uneven or loose surface being ground Verify suitability of substrate being ground Loose or damaged tooling Inspect tooling to make sure that all connecting hardware is tight and tool is firmly seated to holder Unusual Noise Uneven or looses surface being ground Verify suitability of substrate being ground Loose or damaged tooling Inspect tooling to make sure that all connecting hardware is tight and tool is firmly seated to holder Shroud is dragging on the floor Adjust shroud and tighten to no more than 1⁄4" above floor Reduced performance or no performance.
+Diamond tooling is worn or damaged Inspect diamond tooling for remaining abrasive, if depleted, replace with new Dust being produced Shroud is out of adjustment Adjust shroud and tighten to no more than 2mm above floor Dust hose is clogged Inspect dust hose and ports for debris that may be clogging hose Dust collector malfunction Verify dust collector is operating properly

-8.2 Diagnosis of Electrical Failure
+9.2 Diagnosis of electric errors

-Prior to any repair work on the machine or drives, the machine must be secured against unintentional start-up.
-Put the machine in its Safety-off position.
+Prior to any repair works on the machine or its drives the machine must be secured against unintentional switching-on.
+Put the machine to its Safety off position.

-Work on electrical equipment or operating materials may only be undertaken by a skilled electrician or by trained persons under the guidance and supervision of a skilled electrician in accordance with the electrical engineering regulations.
+Work on electrical equipment or operating materials may only be undertaken by a skilled electrician or by trained persons under the guidance and supervision of a skilled electrician as well as in accordance with the electrical engineering regulations.

-Failure Possible Reasons for the Failure Corrective Actions Motor does not start up Missing Phase Check power supply Faulty Switch or relays Get diagnosis and replacement by a skilled electrician Emergency Stop Unlock the emergency stop button Motor stops during operation Current power is too high.
-Disconnect plug.
-Supply circuit breaker is disengaged.
-Reset circuit breaker or replace fuse.
-Motor is damaged.
-Inspect motor.
+Failure Possible Reasons for Failure Failure Corrective Actions Motor does not start up Missing Phase Faulty Switch or relays Check power supply Diagnosis and replacement by electrician Emergency Stop Unlock Emergency Stop Bottom Motor stops during operation current too high power supply circuit breaker disengaged Disconnect plug Reset Circuit breaker or replace fuse.
+Motor is damaged Check Motor